-1. The Second Public Examination shall be held in Michaelmas Term, and in Easter or Trinity Term.
-The Examination shall begin, in Michaelmas Term on the 18th day of November, or, if that day be a Sunday, then on the day following; in Easter or Trinity Term on the fourth Monday before the Encænia.

-2. No Candidate shall be admitted to examination unless previously in the same Term his Name shall have been either given in by himself in person or transmitted through his Tutor to the Senior Proctor, together with a list of the books and subjects which he offers for examination, his Matriculation paper, and either a certificate that he has satisfied the Moderators in the First Public Examination, or a certificate that he has been placed in the Class-list by the Moderators, together with a certificate that he has satisfied the Moderators in the Holy Gospels or in the book offered instead thereof.
+- I. The Second Public Examination shall be held in Michaelmas Term, and in Easter or Trinity Term.
+The Examination shall begin, in Michaelmas Term on the 18th day of November, or, if that day be a Sunday, then on the day following; in Easter or Trinity Term on the fourth Monday before the Encænia. - 2.
+No Candidate shall be admitted to examination unless previously in the same Term his Name shall have been either given in by himself in person or transmitted through his Tutor to the Senior Proctor, together with a list of the books and subjects which he offers for examination, his Matriculation paper, and a certificate that he has satisfied the Moderators in the First Public Examination.